 Benefit Description You pay Inpatient hospital (cont.)
-Tou pay Hospitalization and anesthesia for dental procedures as determined medically necessary by a Plan physician for members under age five, severely disabled or with a medical condition requiring hospitalization for dental procedures.
-After satisfying the annual deductible, 20% coinsurance of our Plan allowance Not covered: All charges Custodial care Non-covered facilities, such as nursing homes, schools Personal comfort items, such as telephone, television, barber services, guest meals and beds • Private nursing care • The cost of securing the services of blood donors Professional dental services Care and services from non-Plan providers unless pre-authorized by the Plan prior to receiving the service Outpatient hospital or ambulatory surgical center Operating, recovery, and other treatment rooms After satisfying the annual deductible, 20% coinsurance of our Prescribed drugs and medicines Plan allowance • Diagnostic laboratory tests, X-rays , and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma, if not donated or replaced • Pre-surgical testing • Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: We cover hospital services and supplies related to dental procedures when necessitated by a non- dental physical impairment.
+Custodial care All charges Non-covered facilities, such as nursing homes, schools Personal comfort items, such as telephone, television, barber services, guest meals and beds Private nursing care The cost of securing the services of blood donors Professional dental services Care and services from non-Plan providers unless pre- authorized by the Plan prior to receiving the service Outpatient hospital or ambulatory surgical center Operating, recovery, and other treatment rooms After satisfying the annual deductible, 30% Prescribed drugs and medicines coinsurance of our Plan allowance Diagnostic laboratory tests, X-rays , and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma, if not donated or replaced Pre-surgical testing Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
 We do not cover the dental procedures.
-Not covered: All charges Blood and blood derivatives not replaced by the member Professional dental services and procedures Care and services from non-Plan providers unless pre-authorized by the Plan prior to receiving the service
+Not covered: All charges Blood and blood derivatives not replaced by the member Professional dental services and procedures Care and services from non-Plan providers unless pre- authorized by the Plan prior to receiving the service Extended care benefits/Skilled nursing care facility benefits Extended care benefit: After satisfying the annual deductible, 30% The Plan provides a comprehensive range of benefits up to 100 days per calendar year when full time skilled nursing care is necessary and confinement in a skilled nursing facility is medically appropriate as determined by a Plan doctor and approved by the Plan.
+All necessary services are covered including: coinsurance of our Plan allowance Bed, board and general nursing care Drugs, biologicals, supplies, and equipment ordinarily provided or arranged by the skilled nursing facility when prescribed by a Plan doctor.
+Not covered: All charges

-Benefit Description You pay Extended care benefits/Skilled nursing care facility benefits Tou pay Extended care benefit: The Plan provides a comprehensive range of benefits up to 100 days per calendar year when full time skilled nursing care is necessary and confinement in a skilled nursing facility is medically appropriate as determined by a Plan doctor and approved by the Plan.
-All necessary services are covered including: • Bed, board and general nursing care • Drugs, biologicals, supplies, and equipment ordinarily provided or arranged by the skilled nursing facility when prescribed by a Plan doctor.
-After satisfying the annual deductible, 20% coinsurance of our Plan allowance Not covered: All charges Custodial care Rest cures Domiciliary or convalescent care Personal comfort items such as telephone, and television Blood and blood derivatives not replaced by the member Care and services from non-Plan providers unless pre-authorized by the Plan prior to receiving services Hospice care A coordinated program of home and inpatient care under the direction of a Plan doctor for the patient who is in the terminal stages of illness with a life expectancy of six months or less that includes: • Palliative Care • Supportive physical, psychological, and psychosocial services Note: Palliative care is treatment to control pain, relieve other symptoms and focus on the special needs of the patient.
-After satisfying the annual deductible, 20% coinsurance of our Plan allowance Advance Care Planning After satisfying the annual deductible, 20% coinsurance of our Plan allowance Not covered: All charges Independent nursing Homemaker services Care and services from non-Plan providers unless pre-authorized by the Plan prior to receiving the service
+Benefit Description You pay Extended care benefits/Skilled nursing care facility benefits (cont.)
+Custodial care All charges • Rest cures Domiciliary or convalescent care Personal comfort items such as telephone, and television Blood and blood derivatives not replaced by the member Care and services from non-Plan providers unless pre- authorized by the Plan prior to receiving services Hospice care A coordinated program of home and inpatient care under the direction of a Plan doctor for the patient who is in the terminal stages of illness with a life expectancy of six months or less that includes: After satisfying the annual deductible, 30% coinsurance of our Plan allowance Palliative Care Supportive physical, psychological, and psychosocial services Note: Palliative care is treatment to control pain, relieve other symptoms and focus on the special needs of the patient.
+Advance Care Planning After satisfying the annual deductible, 30% coinsurance of our Plan allowance Not covered: All charges Independent nursing Homemaker services Care and services from non-Plan providers unless pre- authorized by the Plan prior to receiving the service Ambulance Local professional ambulance service when medically appropriate \$50 copayment per trip

-Benefit Description You pay

-Ambulance

-Local professional ambulance service when medically appropriate \$50 copayment per trip